-Your LLC must have an Indiana Registered Agent at all times.
-You can appoint a Registered Agent when you first start your business.
-You can also replace your existing IN Registered Agent at a later date, provided there is a smooth transition between the old and new Registered Agent service.
+Your LLC must have a Registered Agent at all times.
+You’ll appoint one when you first formally register and start your business.
+You can also replace your existing Indiana Registered Agent at a later date, provided there is a smooth transition between the old and new agents.

-Note that the IN Registered Agent address does not need to be the same as your Indiana LLC business address.
+Note that the address for your Indiana Registered Agent does not need to be the same as your Indiana LLC business address.

 - Correspondence from the Indiana Secretary of State

-- Official Indiana state and federal government correspondence and notifications
+- Official state and federal government correspondence and notices

 - Tax forms and requests to complete permits, company filings and reports

 Having a Registered Agent also provides proof to the state that your business exists.